SeanOhAileasa/SeanOhAileasa/README.md

 Baselines serve an important function of cloud resource monitoring.
 In a cloud computing context, a baseline refers to the base overall performance level of a resource or infrastructure.
 With an accurate baseline, you should understand the base level of activity a resource or infrastructure should perform at.
 This ties into the concept of Thresholds, which act as a “line in the sand” to which a resource should be investigated if it ever falls below this agreed line.

-As an example, you could potentially spin up an EC2 instance in AWS, but notice that RAM utilization is constantly maxxed out.
+As an example, you could potentially spin up an EC2 instance in AWS, but notice that RAM utilization is constantly maxed out.
 This could indicate a number of things, such as the instance being misconfigured, it may not have adequate resources to function correctly, or the surrounding infrastructure may be increasing the load on this device.
 In this case, this device would be performing under the baseline and threshold, so would require investigation.

 Metrics also come into play in investigating these issues.
 Metrics are very important because these are the measurements you gather from monitoring to determine if a resource is at a baseline or passed a threshold.
 Metrics are the measurement of the resources an instance is consuming such as, and not limited to, CPU, RAM, Storage, DB inquires, Network usage, etc.